-The shepherd gave the baby to a Corinthian shepherd who gave the baby to the king and queen of Corinth.
+Shepherd, instead of abandoning him, he gave gave the baby to a Corinthian shepherd, who in turn gave the baby to the childless king and queen of Corinth.

 Oedipus immediately guessed that the answer to the riddle was "man," who crawls on all four as an infant, walks on two legs as an adult, and leans on a cane in old age .
 Upon hearing Oedipus's answer, the defeated Sphinx leaped off a high rock.
 Thebes was saved.

 Since Laios, their king, had recently been killed, the Thebes offered Oedipus their throne and the widowed queen, Jocasta, as his bride.
 So Oedipus became king of Thebes , married Jocasta and had four children with her: two sons and two daughters.